SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I sigh as I realize what I have to ask.

-"Rarity, can you spoon feed us?
+"Rarity, can you spoon-feed us?
 We can't let go to eat…"

 I can hear the excitement in her voice.
 "Yes."